 - CIOs should work with their upper management partners to drive an agreed-upon governance process.

-How to Pick the Right Metrics
+How to Pick the Right Metrics for CIO Dashboard

 #1 –Choose actionable metrics